TauntonandSomersetNHSTrust/WebServiceSecurity/README.md

 ## Output

--   [ ] Send `X-Content-Type-Options: nosniff` header
+-   [ ] Send `X-Content-Type-Options: nosniff` header to enabled cross-origin read blocking
 -   [ ] Send `X-Frame-Options: deny` header to prevent [clickjacking attacks](https://en.wikipedia.org/wiki/Clickjacking)
 -   [ ] Send `Content-Security-Policy: default-src 'none'` header to prevent [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting)
 -   [ ] Send `X-Download-Options: 'noopen'` header to negate attacks that old versions of [Internet Explorer are vulnerable to](https://docs.microsoft.com/en-gb/archive/blogs/ie/ie8-security-part-v-comprehensive-protection#mime-handling-force-save)
--   [ ] Remove server identify headers - `X-Powered-By`, `Server`, `X-AspNet-Version`, etc.
+-   [ ] Remove headers that identify what web framework the server is using - `X-Powered-By`, `Server`, `X-AspNet-Version`, etc.
 -   [ ] Force `content-type` for your response. e.g. set `content-type` to `application/json` if that’s what the content is
 -   [ ] Return the proper status code according to the operation completed; `200 OK`, `401 Unauthorized`, `405 Method Not Allowed`, etc.

 ## Logging

--   [ ] Log Success and Failures, the damage is in the successful execution!
+-   [ ] Log success and failures, the damage is in the successful execution!
--   [ ] Halt processing if Audit/Logging fails
+-   [ ] Halt processing if audit/logging fails
--   [ ] User high performing logging solution such as Logstash & Elasticsearch
+-   [ ] User high performing logging solution such as [Logstash](https://www.elastic.co/logstash) & [Elasticsearch](https://www.elastic.co/)

 ## Infrastructure